dspasyuk/nphttpd/README.md

 # Usage:

-Upload .py and html files to your esp MicroPython-enabled board and restart the board.
+Upload .py and .html files to your esp MicroPython-enabled board and restart the board.